-In 1961, Denise Duhamel was born in Woonsocket, Rhode Island.
-She received a BFA degree from Emerson College and a MFA degree from Sarah Lawrence College.
+Denise Duhamel was born in Woonsocket, Rhode Island in 1961.
+She received a BFA degree from Emerson College and an MFA degree from Sarah Lawrence College.

-In response to Duhamel’s collection Smile!, Edward Field says, “More than any other poet I know, Denise Duhamel, for all the witty, polished surface of her poems, communicates the ache of human existence.”
+In response to Duhamel’s collection 1993 Smile!
+(Warm Spring Press), Edward Field says, “More than any other poet I know, Denise Duhamel, for all the witty, polished surface of her poems, communicates the ache of human existence.”

-Duhamel has received grants and awards from numerous organizations, including a National Endowment for the Arts Fellowship, and she served as the guest editor of The Best American Poetry 2013.
+Duhamel has received grants and awards from numerous organizations, including a National Endowment for the Arts Fellowship.
+She served as the guest editor of The Best American Poetry 2013.
 She teaches creative writing and literature at Florida International University and lives in Hollywood, Florida.